clintonshane84/TemporalDataPurger/README.md

 ## Why this exists

 Large MySQL databases often accumulate old rows that are no longer needed.
-Purging them can be risky if you pick the wrong timestamp column or touch audit/update fields. **TemporalDataPurger** analyzes table schemas to identify the **most likely creation timestamp** per table, then generates targeted `DELETE` statements up to a cut-off date for you to review and run yourself.
+Purging them can be risky if you pick the wrong timestamp column or touch audit/update fields. **temporal-data-purger** analyzes table schemas to identify the **most likely creation timestamp** per table, then generates targeted `DELETE` statements up to a cut-off date for you to review and run yourself.

 **This tool does *not* execute any DELETEs.** It only writes `.sql` files you can review, test, and apply using your own process.